IBM/aspera-cli/docs/README.md

 > When transfer agent [`direct`](#agent-direct) is used, the list of files to transfer is provided to `ascp` using either `--file-list` or `--file-pair-list` and a temp file list, unless `--file-list` or `--file-pair-list` is already provided via `transfer` parameter `ascp_args`.
 > To place source paths directly on the `ascp` command line instead of using a temp file, set `file_list` to `false` in `transfer`: `--transfer.file_list=false`.

-In addition to standard methods described in section [File List](#list-of-files-for-transfers), it is possible to specify the list of file using those additional methods:
+In addition to standard methods described in section [File List](#list-of-files-for-transfers), it is also possible to specify the list of files using `transfer` parameter `ascp_args`:

-- Using option `transfer` parameter `ascp_args`

 ```shell
 --sources=@ts --transfer=@json:'{"ascp_args":["--file-list","myfilelist"]}'
 ```

 > [!NOTE]
-> File lists is shown here, there are also similar options for file pair lists.
+> File lists are shown here; similar options exist for file pair lists.

 > [!NOTE]
-> Those 2 additional methods avoid the creation of a copy of the file list: if the standard options `--sources=@lines:@file:... --src-type=...` are used, then the file is list read and parsed, and a new file list is created in a temporary folder.
+> This method avoids the creation of a copy of the file list: if the standard options `--sources=@lines:@file:... --src-type=...` are used, then the file list is read and parsed, and a new file list is created in a temporary folder.

 > [!NOTE]
-> Those methods have limitations: they apply **only** to the [`direct`](#agent-direct) transfer agent (that is, local `ascp`) and not for Aspera on Cloud.
+> This method has limitations: it applies **only** to the [`direct`](#agent-direct) transfer agent (that is, local `ascp`) and not to Aspera on Cloud.

 ##### Agent: Direct: Management messages

-By default, `ascli` gets notification from `ascp` on its management port.
+By default, `ascli` gets notifications from `ascp` on its management port.
 This can be disabled with parameter: `monitor=false` of `transfer`.

 It is also possible to send messages to `ascp` using this management port.